 This chapter covers procedures for routing 1/2 size and 1/4 size joints on the F3, F3M, F18, F18M, F24 and F24M Finger Joint Templates.
 Not all joint sizes are available on all templates.
-See the chart below for joint size information for each template.
-These instructions assume that you have mastered basic box joint routing, are thoroughly familiar with those procedures, and that you have read the Hints and Tips Chapter 9.
+See chart below for sizes.
+These instructions assume you've mastered basic box joint routing, are thoroughly familiar with those procedures, and that you've read Chapter 9, Hints and Tips.